formlio/forml/docs/registry.rst

 Registry providers might internally persist packages in arbitrary format.
-In order to launch their code using a :ref:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix filesystem path known as the *staging path* that is reachable from all runner nodes (for distributed deployment this implies shared network posix filesystem).
+In order to launch their code using a :ref:`runner <runner>`, however, they need to be :meth:`mounted <forml.io.asset.Registry.mount>` and exposed using a posix file system path known as the *staging path* that is reachable from all runner nodes (for distributed deployment this implies shared network posix file system).

 .. _registry-assets:

 Model Generation Assets
 ^^^^^^^^^^^^^^^^^^^^^^^

-All :ref:`stateful actors <actor-type>` involved in a :ref:`project lifecycle <lifecycle>` require their internal state acquired during :ref:`training <workflow-mode>` to be persisted using the model registry.
+All :ref:`stateful actors <actor-type>` involved in a :ref:`project life cycle <lifecycle>` require their internal state acquired during :ref:`training <workflow-mode>` to be persisted using the model registry.
 States produced from the same training process represent the *model generation assets* and every single follow up training is leading to a new :ref:`generation